ideoforms/AbletonOSC/README.md

 To install the script:

 - Clone this repo, or download/unzip and rename AbletonOSC-master to AbletonOSC
-- Move the AbletonOSC folder to the MIDI Remote Scripts folder inside the Ableton
-  application: `/Applications/Ableton Live*.app/Contents/App-Resources/MIDI Remote Scripts`
+- Install it following the instructions on Ableton's [Installing third-party remote scripts](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts) doc, copying the script to:
+  - **Windows**: \Users\[username]\Documents\Ableton\User Library\Remote Scripts
+  - **macOS**: Macintosh HD/Users/[username]/Music/Ableton/User Library/Remote Scripts
 - Restart Live
 - In `Preferences > MIDI`, add the new AbletonOSC Control Surface that should appear.
 Live should display a message saying "AbletonOSC: Listening for OSC on port 11000"